victorhugosampaio/EchoCar/README.md

 I used two microcontrollers: a Bluepill (STM32F103C8T6) to control the hardware itself and an Arduino Nano 33 BLE Sense to run the AI model.
 I chose to use Zephyr as the RTOS to operate the system.
 To create and train the AI model and deploy it to the Arduino Nano microcontroller, I used Edge Impulse.
 I also used it to edit some audio data to fit within the 1-second window for training the model.

 I used the Pete Warden voice dataset as the AI databse.
+The files used in this project can be accessed [here](https://drive.google.com/file/d/17HAxpKHDkPuj7wIeOMZ8yrCH6MHIF1b3/view?usp=sharing).

 ## Getting Started